Balint197/DeepDriveDucks/README.md

 # DeepD(r)iveDucks

-Budapest University of Technology and Economics
+This repository is for:

-Deep learning in practice 2021 (VITMAV45)
+Deep learning in practice 2021 (VITMAV45) homework at Budapest University of Technology and Economics

 Team members: Holló Áron, Tóth Tibor Áron, Hajnal Bálint